 4. Ebb Tide

 Ebb Tide roses are hard to miss and are notable for their rich purple blossoms and their strong scent of clove and citrus.
 They feature small clusters of double petals attached to semi-glossy green leaves.
 The shrubs are compact and round and look great planted in groups along borders or singly as a centerpiece.
-They also bloom in late spring through fall and are hardy, disease-resistant, requiring full sun and well-drained soil.
+They also bloom in late spring through fall and are hardy, and disease-resistant, requiring full sun and well-drained soil.

 This award-winning floribunda rose features soft white to pale pink double-rounded petals with shiny light green leaves.
 Iceberg rose is one of the most popular roses due to its mild fragrance of fruit and honey and its continuous summer blooms.
 It first blooms in late spring, but unlike other roses, it lasts until the first frost.
 This species looks best in large clusters along borders and can brighten your garden space.
 This hardy, drought-tolerant rose does well in full sun and light shade.